snowplow-incubator/dbt-template/README.md

 # Copyright and license

-The <YOUR PACKAGE HERE> package is Copyright 2023-present Snowplow Analytics Ltd.
+The <YOUR PACKAGE NAME> package is Copyright 2023-present Snowplow Analytics Ltd.

 This distribution is all licensed under the [Snowplow Personal and Academic License][license] .
 (If you are uncertain how it applies to your use case, check our answers to [frequently asked questions](https://docs.snowplow.io/docs/contributing/community-license-faq/).)